UBC-MDS/DSCI522_sreya_fwu/README.md

 ### Experimental Results

-To present our result, we will draw the entire tree as we only consider five features and indicate the strongest predictors chosen by this method.
+To present our result, we will draw the entire tree as we considered five features and indicate the strongest predictors chosen by this method.
 Additionally, we will report the classification error.